baskerville/bspwm/README.md

     window_gap
         Value of the gap that separates windows.

-    top_padding
-    bottom_padding
-    left_padding
-    right_padding
+    {top,right,bottom,left}_padding
-        Padding space added at the sides of the screen.
+        Padding space added at the sides of the current monitor.

     wm_name
         The value that shall be used for the _NET_WM_NAME property of the root window.